nilsbert/Dependency-Discovery-Deck/README.md

 If you have any feedback, suggestions, or questions regarding the Dependency Discovery Deck, feel free to open an issue on the repository or reach out to the maintainers directly.

-*Disclaimer: Dependency Discovery Deck is not affiliated with or endorsed by MHP - A Porsche Company.*